shmoshua/Plato/Information Theory/Code.md

 >    By definition this is always prefix-free.
 We will show that there exists such a $c_{i}$ at every step.
 Let $i<j$.
 Then, the number of elements in $S_{\ell_{j}}$ that does not have $c_{i}$ as prefix is given by $2^{\ell_{j}-\ell_{i}}$.
 Therefore, there are at least $2^{\ell_{i}}-\sum_{k=1}^{i-1}2^{\ell_{i}-\ell_{k}}$ codewords to choose from.
 However, we have $\sum_{k=1}^{i-1}2^{-\ell_{k}}\leq 1-2^{-\ell_{i}}$
 >
 >    $$2^{\ell_{i}}\left( 1-\sum_{k=1}^{i-1}2^{-\ell_{k}} \right)\geq 2^{\ell_{i}}\cdot 2^{-\ell_{i}}=1 $$This proves the statement.
+> 3. Consider the rooted binary tree constructed from the code.
+Then, there must exist an empty leaf, i.e. a leaf that is not a legitimate codeword.
+Otherwise, all the leafs are valid codewords and $\sum_{i=1}^{m}2^{-\ell_{i}}=1$.
+Hence, find an empty leaf.
+Consider its sibling.
+> 	1. The sibling is also an empty leaf.
+This is not possible by construction.
+> 	2. The sibling $v$ is a leaf with $x\in \mathcal{X}$.
+Then, move $x$ up and we have a deterministically better code.
+> 	3. The sibling $v$ is not a leaf.
+Then, there exists a non-empty leaf in the offspring of $v$.
+Move this up to the empty leaf and we have a deterministically better code.

 ^74678f